frankiecd86/windespair/_posts/2018-09-25-step-back-appreciate.md

 title: >
   Stepping Back And Appreciating When Things Go Well
 description: Complaining is easy.
 It's only fair I also appreciate all that goes well.
-image: /images/step-back-appreciate/three-not-so-little-pigs.jpg
+image: /images/step-back-appreciate/golden-retriever-relaxing.jpg
 image_alt: Three not so little pigs
 date: 2018-09-25 09:34:00 -0700
 figcaption: >
-  Photo from <a href="https://www.geograph.org.uk/photo/1940281">Geograph</a>
+  Photo by <a href="https://unsplash.com/@dipassadori">Diego Passadori</a>
 comments: true
 categories: Life
 ---